 Are you applying to LEAF Academy?
 We know it is a big step for you and all of your family.
-We understand that in order to fill in the best application ever, you might be a little bit (or more) stressed.
+We understand that while trying to fill in the best application ever, you might be under a bit of pressure.

 Make sure you know exactly what you’ll need to submit.
 Always scroll through the application first and prepare your answers and appendices beforehand.
-This way you won´t be surprised by a missing document (e.g. a parental consent or a letter of recommendation) an hour before the deadline.
-You can find also pdf format to preview here.
+This way you won’t be surprised by a missing document (e.g. a parental consent or so) an hour before the deadline.

-Losing your whole application because of a system bug or because “your session has expired” is everyone´s worst nightmare.
+Losing your answers because of a system bug or because “your session has expired” is everyone’s worst nightmare.
 Prevent this by having your answers ready in a text document and all the appendices gathered in a separate file on your computer.
 You can then simply copy your answers without stressing about losing them.

 Last minute nightmare